 - To access the top-level NAT router’s interface over the Internet, set that up as a server port-forwarding entry at the first-level NAT (the gateway) — make sure the two use different ports for remote management.

-- A device of the upper-level NAT can still access one of the lower-level NAT if you use its IP address.
+- A device of the upper-level NAT can still access another of the lower-level NAT if you use the former’s IP address (instead of its name).
+The other way around is much harder, if possible at all.

 When double NAT works

 If all you care about is access to the Internet, then a double NAT setup will work out just fine.

 Also, a double NAT setup makes the top-level NAT network — the one hosted by your new router — more secure.
 That’s because devices in this network are behind two layers of firewalls and NATs.
 They are also invisible to those connecting to the lower-level NAT, as mentioned above.

 What to do in a double NAT setup

 Now that you’re aware of double NAT and still want to use it, there’s just one thing you need to do: Turn off Wi-Fi on the first router/gateway (you can do this via its web interface) and use only the Wi-Fi of your top-level router.

 After that, connect all of your wired devices to your top-level router and not the gateway so that they can talk to one another locally.
 Then, mission accomplished.

-As mentioned above, if you want to use advanced network features and all devices within your home to can talk to one another easily, it’s best to use the single NAT configuration.
+As mentioned above, if you want to use advanced network features and all devices within your home to talk to one another easily, it’s best to use the single NAT configuration.
 In this standard setup, your router connects directly to the Internet.

 In this case, you have two options.
 Either you make the gateway forward the WAN IP address to your new router, effectively making it work as a modem.
 Or you can turn your new router into an access point, which works solely as a switch and a Wi-Fi broadcaster.

 Gateway-to-router WAN IP forward